jai-sandhu/jai-sandhu.github.io/index.md

 ## Work experience:

 ### Projects
-* worked On social media app.
+* worked on social media app (University project).
   Used Java through Android Studio, included SQL and user interface creation
-* Made a food selection app.
+* Made a food selection app for university (University project).
   Made through HTML, Mainly handled user interface and content provided on display.
 * created website for trucking company.
   Initially made through Wix, but then went into HTML and made it more personable and useful.